Codewaves/YouTube-Thumbnail-View/README.md

 ### Thumbnail image loaders

 By default ThumbnailLoader uses very simple code to download images from the web.
-It do not use any caching or advanced queueing.
+It does not use any caching or advanced queueing.
 You are strongly advised to use image loading library like Picasso or UIL.

 ``` java